1. What Is Azure Cloud Service?

 47. What is the meaning of application partitions?

-The application partitions are a part of the Active Directory system and having said so, they are directory partitions which are replicated to domain controllers.
+Answer: The application partitions are a part of the Active Directory system and having said so, they are directory partitions which are replicated to domain controllers.
 Usually, domain controllers that are included in the process of directory partitions hold a replica of that directory partition.
-The attributes and values of application partitions is that you can replicated them to any specific domain controller in a forest, meaning that it could lessen replication traffic.
+The attributes and values of application partitions are that you can replicate them to any specific domain controller in a forest, meaning that it could lessen replication traffic.
 While the domain directory partitions transfer all their data to all of the domains, the application partitions can focus on only one in the domain area.
 This makes application partitions redundant and more available.

 48. What is WordPress in Microsoft Azure?